perfectly-preserved-pie/automateordie.io---old/_posts/2021-12-29-Last-Words-Project.md

 # The Work
 I had my work cut out for me.
 While [the base of the code had already been written for me](https://stackoverflow.com/a/64873079) (thank you, internet!), I still needed to do a number of additional things to make it so it would "fit" my new Tumblr blog.
 These things included:
-* Rewriting the offender's information URL link based on if it was a JPG scan or an HTML page
+* Using BeautifulSoup to grab specific links in an HTML table
 * Removing all inmates that didn't have a last statement or declined to say one
 * Working around Tumblr's API limits
+* Iterating over batches of dataframes
+* Using matplotlib to generate simple statistical plots of the data
+* Using SymPy to *solve an algebraic equation* (woah!
+Haven't done that in a while!)

 # The Journey
 I've learned a ton about Pandas, dataframes, and Python in general.
-Even though most of my code was simply copied & pasted, the work I did have to do was enough to send me on a Python journey and as a result I feel a little more confident in my coding skills.
-Also, it was fun!
+Even though the base of my code was simply copied & pasted, the work I did have to do was enough to send me on a Python journey and as a result I feel a little more confident in my coding skills.
+I have a much better handle on the various Python modules and I'm honestly in awe of the whole Python module ecosystem.
+It's amazing.
+There's a module for damn near everything.
+Pandas, Numpy, and BeautifulSoup have been an incredible help here.

+Also, web scraping is _tough_.
+There's almost no coordination or standards from one page to the next; I spent so much time trying to account for every little deviation I was almost driven mad.

+With that being said, it was fun!
 And incredibly frustrating at times! 🌈

 # The Code
 [I've put up my code on my GitHub](https://github.com/perfectly-preserved-pie/lastwords).
 Feel free to flame me for my awful spaghetti code.
 I won't lie: I definitely coded with the intention of just making it work rather than making it work *well*.